Content created: 2011-11-09

 Whoever originated the famous tale, which is known throughout south and southeast Asia in countless forms and variations, it is clear that south Asians then and in all later periods have found it hugely interesting, which means analysts of south Asian life need to be concerned with what its message is.
 More comments about this fascinating story follow the summary given here.

-The story is long —some 2400 couplets in its usual modern form.
+The story is long —some 2400 to 2800 couplets in typical modern layouts.
 English translations tend to run to 500 to 1000 pages.
 A particularly delightful English retelling, in under 300 pages, is Aubrey Menen’s The Ramayana as Told by Aubrey Menen (New York: Scribner’s, 1954).

 The epic begins with three background stories that come together to make the main drama: